Sam Garrett: Early life and musical career

 Sam Garrett grew up around music, as his father would play records by bands such as Nirvana and Pearl Jam.
 At the age of nine, Garrett began learning how to play guitar and arranging some compositions.
 After a long period of learning the instrument, Garrett started to play in several friends' local rock bands, during this time he fronted a punk rock group called Wild Youth.
 Garrett, at the age of 20, left those bands and started to write his own songs in solitude at the countrysides of England.
 During this period, Garrett started to showcase around the country and won at the UK festival "Live and Unsigned" in the "Acoustic" category.
 In 2011, Garrett was featured on UK rapper Sway's album The Deliverance, the first time the two collaborated.
 On 11 August 2012, Garrett performed his songs "Hope" and "Be Easy" on The Beat on BBC Radio 1.

 In 2013, those songs featured Sam Garrett debut EP called Be Easy produced by Jake Gosling and Sway.

 In 2014, Garrett self-released his second EP titled Namaste after moving to a yoga retreat, Ashram in Glastonbury, in June 2013.
 On 28 April 2015, Sam was featured to play at the Mind Body Spirit London Festival.
 Later in 2016, Sam Garrett signed with Dcypha Productions to release his acoustic EP Grace, which he dedicated to the spiritual master Bhagavan Sri Ramana Maharishi and Mooji.
 The same year, Garrett played at the Hebridean Celtic Festival.

-In late March 2016, Sam Garrett and his previous partner, Jasmine, had a daughter called Maya.

 2016-2018: Grace

 Garrett began recording his debut full-length album after releasing his acoustic EP.
 The album production was finished in August.
 Garrett stated in a social media post that the album would feature a song never officially released, called "Butterfly".

 Sam later announced on his Facebook that the title of his album would be the same as his acoustic EP, Grace".
 The first single, "Shrines" was released on 3 October.

 The album was released on 24 November.
 In 2018 Garrett started producing his new album, releasing on 17 September the single "The Dance & the Wonder".

 2018 - 2019: The Dance & The Wonder

 On 10 December 2018, the track I am Loving You was released as a single, and will later be included on the album The Dance & The Wonder.
 The song has totalled 916,000 listens on Spotify in June 2022.

-On February 19, 2019, Sam Garrett released another single featuring one song Brave Beautiful Animals which will also appear on the album The Dance & The Wonder later.
+On 19 February 2019 Sam Garrett released another single featuring one song Brave Beautiful Animals which will also appear on the album The Dance & The Wonder later.
 By June 2022 the single had reached nearly 552,000 listens on Spotify.